pivotal/docs-tap/learning-center/troubleshooting/known-issues.md

-# Learning Center - Known Issues
+# Learning Center known issues

-This section is a list of known issues with troubleshooting and recovery steps for Learning Center.
+This section includes a list of known issues with troubleshooting and recovery steps for Learning Center.

-## Training Portal in pending state
+## <a id="training-portal-pending"></a>Training Portal in pending state

 Under certain circumstances, the training portal will be stuck in a pending state, the best way to know the issue is viewing the operator logs.
 In order to get the logs, you can execute: